My Current HiFi System 2026 – Updated January 1st 2026

 Main Reference Speakers Stand Mount

-SPEAKERS – T+A Talis R330 in Silver – Stand Mount #2
+SPEAKER #1 – T+A Talis R330 in Silver – Full Range Stand Mount made in Germany.

 Analog Integrated Amp – The Vinshine/Kinki DAZZLE – HiFi Huff Product of the Year 2025

 This is a collab effort from Vinshine Audio and Kinki Studios and this my friends is the definition of a flagship analog integrated amp.
 It hangs with the best from the big names yet costs way less than those do.
-This integrated features things other brands never even think about such as including high end cryogenic treated fuses, cryogenic treated power inlet, insane construction and quality with gold plated PCB’s, vibration draining feet, a short and direct path from preamp to amp, a total of eight power supplies, dual 800w matched toroidal transformers (1600 watts of instant power on tap), dead silent operation, the all new SSCLD module for ultra wide bandwidth, dynamic range and virtually no distortion.
+This integrated features things that most other brands never even think about such as including high end cryogenic treated fuses, cryogenic treated power inlet, insane construction and quality with gold plated PCB’s, vibration draining feet, a short and direct path from preamp to amp, a total of eight power supplies, dual 800w matched toroidal transformers (1600 watts of instant power on tap), dead silent operation, the all new SSCLD module for ultra wide bandwidth, dynamic range and virtually no distortion.

 There is much more such as internal flame cabling, ShoonTH binding posts and the ability to drive any speaker made by man.
 It also plays well with easy to drive speakers.
 I have tested the Dazzle with five sets of speakers ranging from 82DB to 98DB efficient.
 Each time I was blown away by either the raw power on tap or the delicacy to which the Dazzle can perform.
 The sound is big, bold, powerful with an effortless flow.
 It is detailed, punchy and dense, with body, a bit of warmth and this makes it detailed, open and musical.
 The Dazzle comes with world class bass performance.
 Just a sublime analog integrated amp.